-The University prepares an activity planner, which guides the overall academic activities in all academic programmes.
-This is released before the beginning of the academic session and prior to the University's admission.
-The CIQA office, as per UGC guidelines, prepares this activity planner and the office of the Academic Dean, after due approval, upload the Academic Plan and month wise Academic Calendar to the University's website.
-This enables learners to plan their studies and activities accordingly.
-The same practice shall be followed in case of the proposed Programme also.
+i)Activity Planner: There will be an activity planner, which guides the overall academic activities in the UG programme in Sanskritprior to the University's admission schedule.
+The CIQA office as per UGC guidelines and the office of the Academic Dean would upload the Academic Plan and month wise Academic Calendar.
+This will enable learners to plan their studies and activities accordingly.

-7.2.2 Self-learning Materials (SLMs)

-The transaction of the curriculum is primarily carried out through the Self Learning Materials (SLM).
+ii)Self-learning Materials (SLMs): The transaction of the curriculum is primarily carried out through the Self Learning Materials (SLM).
 The SLMs are conceived, designed and prepared in such a way that the learners can easily follow them.
-The SLMs are prepared with the help of well-known subject experts and they provide all relevant and up-to-date information in the subject in a clear, concise and coherent manner, which are sufficient for self-learning.
+The SLMs are prepared with the help of well-known subject experts and they provide all relevant and up-to-date information in the subject in a clear, concise and coherent manner, which are sufficient for self learning.
 Both print and e-SLMs are made available to all the learners.
 In the proposed Programme too, SLMs - both print and digital - will form the primary mode of curriculum transaction.